 Moll Dyer (? – c.1697)

 No historical record has ever been found of Moll Dyer’s existence, and not all stories agree on her origins.
-One popular story says she was an Irish noblewoman who came to the province of Maryland alone to escape a mysterious past, and settled in a cottage outside of what was then Seymortown (later called Leonardtown).
-Her isolated way of living and shadowed past, along with her reputation as a herbal healer, drew suspicion among the locals, who labelled her as a witch, and began blaming all the misfortunes and hardships in the town on her, despite her habit of giving cures to the townsfolk.
+One popular story says she was an Irish noblewoman who came to the province of Maryland alone to escape a mysterious past and settled in a cottage outside of Seymortown (later called Leonardtown).
+Her isolated way of living and shadowed past, along with her reputation as a herbal healer, drew suspicion among the locals, who labeled her as a witch and began blaming all the misfortunes and hardships in the town on her, despite her habit of giving cures to the townsfolk.

-Fortunately this stigma and relationship between medicinal herbs and witches no longer exists.
+Fortunately, this stigma and relationship between medicinal herbs and witches no longer exist.
 The utilization of medicinal herbs in modern medicine grows every day.
-Many of the ‘folk-medicine’ treatments utilized for healing and cures still remain active today.
+Many of the ‘folk-medicine’ treatments utilized for healing and cures remain active today.

 - Garlic to cure a nagging cough

 - Baking Soda on bee stings